glatzor/mail2rm/README.md

     statemens with your email addresses.
 The -r/--rmapi option specifies the path to the rmapi executable.

-    Add a check_recipient_access rule in master.cf:
+    Add a check_recipient_access rule in main.cf:
     ```
     smtpd_recipient_restrictions =
         [...]